jmschrei/avocado/README.md

 pip install avocado-epigenome
 ```

-### Imputing epigenomic data
+#### Imputing epigenomic data

-Avocado can impute signal values for epigenomic experiments that have not yet been performed with high accuracy.
-These imputations are of arcsinh transformed -log10 p-values at 25 bp resolution and cover the entirety of chromosomes 1 through 22.
-Making imputations with a pre-trained model requires only two lines; loading the model, and calling the predict method.
+Avocado can impute genome-wide epigenomic and transcriptomic experiments that have not yet been performed.
+These imputations are of arcsinh transformed -log10 p-values at 25 bp resolution.
+The arcsinh transform has been shown to stabilize the variance across replicates but can be easily undone to return to get -log10 p-values.

+Imputations can be made in two ways.
+The first is the command line tool that is available in the `cli` folder and the second is using the Python interface.

+##### Command Line Interface (CLI)

+<i>This is the easiest way to get imputations.</i>

+Once you install the Avocado package you will be able to use the command line to make imputations using a pre-trained model.
+Detailed usage instructions can be found in the README in the `cli` folder.
+Briefly, you specify the model you'd like to make imputations from (either those from the papers above or from a local directory) and the experiments you'd like to impute and the result will be the corresponding bigwig files.
+If you use a model from one of the papers above the program will download it from the links above automatically and then use it to make imputations.

+##### Python Interface

+Making imputations in Python using a pre-trained model requires only two lines of code; one that loads the model, and one that calls the predict method.
 We can start by loading up the [pre-trained model](https://noble.gs.washington.edu/proj/avocado/model/) for chromosome 19.

 ```python
 >>> from avocado import Avocado